-Old Hat Creative named Tracie Hitz the Director of Business Development effective February 1, 2010 and she was promoted to Chief Marketing Officer the following year.
-She left her post as associate athletic director after almost 13 years in the Sales and Marketing Department at Northwestern University to join the Old Hat Creative team.
+Tracie Hitz was named Director of Business Operations at the NCAA in October of 2013 where she joined the women's basketball staff in its mission to grow the game.
+Hitz came to the NCAA after working for Old Hat Creative for 3.5 years where she was the Chief Marketing Officer.
+In 2010, she left her post as associate athletic director after almost 13 years in the Sales and Marketing Department at Northwestern University to join the Old Hat.
 During her tenure at NU, she was part of a team that set records for season tickets and single-game attendance in every admission-charging sport, as well as won nine national marketing awards in seven years.

 Since starting at NU as the Marketing Assistant in 1997, she contributed to the creation of several initiatives that continue to build to this day, including the Wildcat Kids’ Club, Women’s Sports Weekend, the Sports Marketing Club, the Randy Walker 5K Walk and the Women’s Reunion Weekend for former student-athletes.
 Through the years, she kept up with the changing technology from being part of the creation of NUsports.com to producing the gameday content on the videoboard in Ryan Field.
 In 2008, she worked with Coach Fitzgerald to become one of the first college coaches to have a Facebook page and in 2009 she led the charge to get 5,000 Facebook fans for the Northwestern Athletics page in less than three weeks (NU only had 800 in the first three months leading up to that).
 She also created a web video series with super back Mark Woodsum called What Wouldn’t Woody Do?, which chronicled Woodsum’s adventures off the field during his final year at Northwestern in an attempt to bridge the gap between the students and the student-athletes on campus.